awslabs/codecatalyst-blueprints-for-aws-pdk/blueprints/monorepo/README.md

 This blueprint sets up a monorepo using the constructs from the AWS Project Development Kit ([AWS PDK](https://aws.github.io/aws-pdk/)), which provides building blocks for common patterns together with development tools to manage and build your projects.

 !!!note
     This blueprint only generates the building blocks of the project.
-To use the blueprint, you will need to apply other PDK blueprints such as Type Safe API, Website, Infra or DevOps to create a working application.
+To create a workable website using the blueprint, you will need to apply other PDK blueprints such as Type Safe API, Website, Infra or DevOps to create a working application.

 You can define your projects programatically using one of these three type safe languages: Typescript, Python or Java.